How to Optimize Baby Position for Childbirth

 Hugging a pillow at the chest can also help reduce thoracic outlet syndrome in form of carpal tunnel, as often mothers curl at their shoulders and tuck in.

-It’s important from week 20 to seek care from a qualified health care professional to help with analysing your body’s positioning and what’s tight or weak.
+It's important from week 20 to seek care from a qualified health care professional to help with analyzing your body’s positioning and what’s tight or weak.

 From weeks 27 to 32 is the optimal time to really ensure you are helping to encourage baby to head down as there is still space for bub to move